spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/business-technology/data-team/platform/tableau/index.html.md

         1. Connectors > Snowflake
             1. Fill in the following:
                 - Server: `gitlab.snowflakecomputing.com`
-                - Role: Your Snowflake username - you can find it in Snowflake in the top right section of your screen
+                - Role: For Production releases: RESTRICTED_SAFE.
+For ad-hoc or development you can use your Snowflake username (you can find it in Snowflake in the top right section of your screen)
                 - Authentication: `Sign in using OAuth`
             1. Click on `Sign in`
             1. Click on `Sign Sign On`
             1. Log in to Okta
             1. Click `Allow`
             * Note: If you use Oauth to connect, use the `Embed password for data source` option when publishing so others can also access it.
+            * Note: The Snowflake Oauth token for Tableau Online expires in 90 days.
+You'll need to reauthenticate after 90 days to keep working with the data.
 * Flat files (formats: xls/xlsx, csv, tsv, kml, geojson, topojson, json)
     1. Home/Explore > New > Workbook
     1. Files > Drag and drop a file / Upload from computer